Skip to main content

 Get a PAT

-You need a PAT (Personal Access Token) key to authenticate your connection to the Clarifai platform.
-You can generate it in your Personal Settings page by navigating to the Security section.
+You need a PAT (Personal Access Token) key to authenticate with the Clarifai platform.
+You can generate one from your personal settings page under the Security section.

 Set up Project Directory

-Then, create the following files in the configs
+Then, add the following code snippets to their corresponding files in the configs folder.

 1. compute_cluster_config.yaml